Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/readme.md

 V1.2 - 5/20/24 - Reverted Center_Drive_Roller to cylindrical press fit hole (vs hex of V1 and V1.1).
 Revised 608 press fit pockets of Idler_Roller_(male&female) parts for both 80mm and 100mm width versions for improved press fit.

-V1.3 - Added bevel to internal step on  Idler_Roller_(male) part for 80mm and 100mm versions to improve printability.
+V1.3 - 5/20/24 - Added bevel to internal step on  Idler_Roller_(male) part for 80mm and 100mm versions to improve printability.
 Updated the .f3dparametric file, step files, and stls for 80mm and 100mm versions.

+V1.4 - 5/21/24 - Shortened threads on Idler_Roller_male parts by 1.5mm to remove slight interference.
+Updated CAD, 80mm, and 100mm stls.

 # To DO